kubernetes-retired/service-catalog/docs/v1/api.md

 The visibility of each resource and system described above is important to the functionality and ease-of-use in this system.

-As usual, we propose following most of what both the persistent volumes and ingress systems specify.
+The aforementioned Kubernetes resources share many of the same visibility rules as those in the persistent volumes and ingress systems.

 - `ServiceClasse`s are cluster-global (just as `StorageClass`es are)
 - `ServiceInstance`s are cluster-global (just as `PersistentVolume`s are)